hannorein/rebound/README.md

   `integrator_dummy.c`
   `collisions_dummy.c`

-  This viewer can display data in the form x, y, z, r.
+  This example doesn't simulate anything.
+It's just a visualization toll that can display data in the form x, y, z, r.
+  This might be useful when large simulations have been run and you want to look (at parts of) it at a later time.

+  Note that this example uses only dummy modules.

 This viewer can display data in the form x, y, z, r.
 OpenGL keyboard command